 What does campaigning involve?

-What is candidate Question-Time?
+What is Candidate Question-time?

 What are DBS Checks?

-To hold any Sabbatical Officer position you need to have completed a Disclosure & Barring Service (DBS) check before taking office.
+To hold any Full-time Officer position you need to have completed a Disclosure & Barring Service check before taking office.
 If you have any questions regarding this please get in touch.
 The Students’ Union will arrange this for those elected.
 For information on this please see election regulation bye-law 11 section 1 vii.

 What is STV (Single Transferable Vote)?